Alfresco/docs-alfresco/content-services/community/install/containers/docker-compose.md

 title: Install using Docker Compose
 ---

 Use this information to quickly start up Community Edition using Docker Compose.

-Due to the limited capabilities of Docker Compose, this deployment method is recommended for development and test environments only.
+> **Note:** While Docker Compose is often used for production deployments, the Docker Compose file provided here is recommended for development and test environments only.
+Customers are expected to adapt this file to their own requirements, if they intend to use Docker Compose to deploy a production environment.

 To deploy Community Edition using Docker Compose`, download and install [Docker](https://docs.docker.com/install/){:target="_blank"}, then follow the steps below.
 Make sure that you've reviewed the [prerequisites]({% link content-services/community/install/containers/index.md %}#prerequisites) before continuing.